-This result in a sense is very counter intuitive since $\|n^{-1/2}S_n\|_{L^2}^2\asymp \frac{6}{\pi^2}$ and so the convergence to $0$ does not hold in $L^2$.
-Moreover, for sums of independent (or weakly dependent) random variables the linear growth of the variance implies the CLT.
-A heuristic explanation is for that phenomenon is that if $S_n/a_n, a_n=o(\sqrt n)$ would have converged to some random variable $Z$, then $Z$ should not be square integrable since $\bbE[(S_n/a_n)^2]\to\infty$.
-That is, one should not expect the CLT to hold (namely it is unlikely that the limiting distribution will be Gaussian).
-Interestingly, if one restricts to several natural subsums, Chatterjee and Soundararajan \cite{[6]}, Harper \cite{[17]} and Hough \cite{[25]} and Soundararajan and Xu \cite{CLT} established central limit theorems.
+Note that $\|n^{-1/2}S_n\|_{L^2}^2\asymp \frac{6}{\pi^2}$ and so the convergence to $0$ does not hold in $L^2$.
+If one restricts to several natural subsums, Chatterjee and Soundararajan \cite{[6]}, Harper \cite{[17]} and Hough \cite{[25]} and Soundararajan and Xu \cite{CLT} proved central limit theorems.
 In \cite{Gor} Gorodetsky and Wong established the CLT for weighted sums $\sum_{\ell=1}^nf(\ell)\te_\ell$ when $f(\ell)$ is a multiplicative function exhibiting some (averaged) decay conditions as $\ell\to\infty$, which excludes the classical case when $f(\ell)=1$.
 In a recent breakthrough \cite{Gor1} Gorodetsky and Wong resolved this problem in the completely multiplicative setting of Steinhaus, where $\te_{\ell}=\prod_{j}X_{p_j}^{e_j}, \ell=\prod_{j}p_j^{e_j}$ and $X_p$ are uniformly distributed on the unit circle.
 More precisely, they showed that $S_n/b_n$ converges in distribution.
 The question remains open in the Rademacher case.